MOONYROS/VUT-IOS-projects/README.md

 # VUT IOS projects

-These are source codes for both of projects for IOS classes (Operation Systems) on VUT FIT for year 2021/2022.
+These are source codes for both projects for IOS classes (Operation Systems) on VUT FIT for year 2021/2022.

 ## Evaluation